Proper Home Maintenance;

 Heat and Air Conditioning

-Keeping HVAC (Heating ventilation and air conditioning) filters clean will save a bundle on heating and air conditioning bills.
+Keeping HVAC (Heating ventilation and air conditioning) filters clean is good home maintenance and will save a bundle on heating and air conditioning bills.
 This will also extend the useful life of the HVAC system.
 Clean or replace them often.